MikeyHV/CheckDetection_and_ProjectionCorrection/README.txt

 	input_folder: the folder that holds the images to be run
 	path_to_template: the path to the template image I used

-example run: python proj3.py --input_folder ImagesToTestOn --path_to_template template/blankcheck2.jpg
+example run: python proj3.py --input_folder runMe --path_to_template template/blankcheck2.jpg

 (I notice for some reason it quickly exits the final picture of a sequence when running it on a folder, if that happens just put the final picture in a new folder, I apologize.)